8none1/zengge_lednetwf/readme.md

 # Protocol

 ## Header
-These are common to all payloads.
+These are common to all payloads and many (if not all) Zengge devices.
- - The first two bytes (0,1) are a counter which increments after every write.
-I haven't seen the counter roll over to use byte zero yet, but I assume it does.
- - The next three bytes (2,3,4) are static `0x80 0x00 0x00`
+ - The first byte is used for per-command flags.
+0x40 means that the command is fragmented due to length.
+The flag is set for every fragment.
+You need at least 56 to 57 LEDs (depending on the device) for this to happen.
+As this ring light only has 48 LEDs, commands will never need to be fragmented.
+ - After this comes the counter which increments after every command (so it's the same for all fragments of one command).
+It starts at 1 and can roll over.
+It is generally ignored but used to tell which fragments belong together.
+ - The next byte is per-fragment flags.
+0x80 means that this is the last (or only) fragment.
+ - This is the fragment counter.
+It starts with 0 for the first or only fragment of a command.
+ - Now comes the only word (big endian) in this header.
+It contains to the total payload of all fragments' length, not counting the following byte and the checksum.
+This word is only present in the first or only fragment.
- - The next two bytes (5,6) refer to how long the rest of the payload is.
-Byte 6 represents the number of bytes to the end of the payload including the last checksum byte.
-Byte 5 is one less that this, I assume this means the length without the checksum.
+ - The next byte represents the number of bytes to the end of the payload including the last checksum byte.
+For single-fragment commands, this is therefore one more than the previous word.
+ - Except for some initialisation commands, the next byte is always 0x0b.
+It is only present in the first or only fragment.
- - The last byte is, I assume, a checksum.
-The calculation for which is explored in the scratch notes file, and the `encoder.py` Python script (unfinished).
-The validity of this checksum is seemingly ignored by the device.
+ - The last byte is a checksum.
+It is simply the sum of all bytes after the header, not counting the checksum itself.
+It is generally ignored.
+Some commands even omit it.
+This means that the header (without the checksum) of the first fragment is 8 bytes long, but only 5 for follow-up fragments.

 ## Power control
 Example bytes `ON`:  `00 04 80 00 00 0d 0e 0b 3b 23 00 00 00 00 00 00 00 32 00 00 90`